prometheus/prometheus/docs/configuration/alerting_rules.md

 variable holds the label key/value pairs of an alert instance.
 The configured external labels can be accessed via the `$externalLabels` variable.
 The `$value` variable holds the evaluated value of an alert instance.
+When the alert is restored, that sample value will no longer be returned.

     # To insert a firing element's label values:
     {{ $labels.<labelname> }}